 Once again, the Alliance for Space Development is taking our critical advocacy to the virtual domain!
-Due to the continuing situation with COVID-19, along with recommendations from the CDC and the city of Washington DC, the Alliance for Space Development has decided to keep this year’s March Storm event in the same virtual format we used for our successful 2020 Virtual Advocacy Event.
+Due to the continuing situation with COVID-19, along with recommendations from the CDC and the city of Washington DC, the Alliance for Space Development has decided to keep this year’s Fall Fury event entirely virtual.
+We will be utilizing conference lines similar to the previous Fall Fury and March Storm events.

 Please direct any questions or comments to Executive Coordinator Ian Burrell at email@example.com.